pnmocap/mocap_ros_urdf/README_en.md

   > please contact info@noitom.com

 - **mocap_ros_py**: A ROS node program implemented in Python.
-It obtains data from the motion capture software, and after retargeting, sends the data to the simulator.
+It retrieves data from the Noitom Mocap Software.
+After retargeting, it sends the data to the simulator to drive the robot model.
+Alternatively, it can directly send the BVH data to drive the TF model(stickman).

   > source code: https://github.com/pnmocap/mocap_ros_py.git